phalcon/documentation/docs/db-migrations.md

 # Database Migrations
 - - -
-> **NOTE**: Phalcon migrations have been removed from DevTools and moved to a separate repository.
+!!! info "NOTE"

-{: .alert .alert-info }
+    Phalcon migrations have been removed from DevTools and moved to a separate repository.

 ## Package git repository